 Siggraph Computer Graphics.

-Over the last decade Richard has been a frequent speaker at the Game Developer's Conference, including a popular
+Richard has also been a frequent speaker at the Game Developer's Conference, including popular

 which was one of the highest rated talks of its year.
 Richard has also spoken at many difference conferences